-Urban population in India has seen a significant growth as people move from rural and semi-urban areas to urban areas.
+The urban population has seen significant growth as people move from rural and semi-urban areas to urban areas.
 This has also led to an increased need for living space.
-This, in turn, has resulted in a lot of high-rise building coming up in a short-span of time.
+This, in turn, has resulted in a lot of high-rise building coming up in a short span of time.

 With tightly packed houses and reducing green cover in cities, keeping indoor plants has become increasingly important.
 Indoor plants not only liven up the decor but also offer a wide range of health benefits.

 Many of us don’t have the luxury of keeping indoor house plants and at the same time giving them adequate sunlight.

 If you have a house where you don’t get a lot of natural sunlight, you can still keep a lot of indoor plants and benefit from it.

 Before I tell you about these, let us understand the benefits of keeping indoor plants in our homes.